jeffdinsmore/PierresBakery.Solution/README.md

 Describe: PierresBakery()

-Spec 1: The program accepts an inputted bread quantity and outputs the calculated price of $5.
+Spec 1: The program accepts an inputted 21 grain bread quantity and outputs the calculated price of $5.
 * Input: 1
 * Output: "$5"

-Spec 2: The program accepts an inputted bread quantity of 3 and outputs the calculated price of buy 2, get 1 free with a base price of $5 per loaf.
+Spec 2: The program accepts an inputted 21 grain bread quantity of 3 and outputs the calculated price of buy 2, get 1 free with a base price of $5 per loaf.
 * Input: 3
 * Output: "$10"

-Spec 3: The program accepts an input of any multiple bread quantity and outputs the calculated price of buy 2, get 1 free with a base price of $5 per loaf.
+Spec 3: The program accepts an input of any multiple 21 grain bread quantity and outputs the calculated price of buy 2, get 1 free with a base price of $5 per loaf.
 * Input: 5
 * Output: "$20"